-Black Hills Parent and Rapid Chevrolet Cadillac recognize these four inspiring women, not only for their service, but for their personal achievements.
+Black Hills Family and Rapid Chevrolet Cadillac recognize these four inspiring women, not only for their service, but for their personal achievements.
 Nominated by their friends and family, we thank each of them, their spouses, and the thousands of other military families in our area for their service to our country.

 It was May 31, 2000 when Ellen graduated from the United States Air Force Academy and entered active duty as a Second Lieutenant in the Air Force.
 Just a few weeks later in June of that year, she married Andrew Kowalchuk–an Air Force Officer–and during her four-year active-duty career as a Communications Officer, they had their first child.
 Ellen was officially a Military Mom.